CNAG-Biomedical-Informatics/convert-pheno/README.md

 - mixed:

-    The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string similarity and select the ontology with the highest score.
+    The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string similarity and select the ontology with the highest [Sorensen-Dice](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).

-    `--min-text-similarity-score` sets the minimum number of overlapping words.
+    `--min-text-similarity-score` sets the minimum value for the Sorensen-Dice coefficient.

 **Examples:**